 This article will outline the process for forming a new limited company as a director, if your previous business entered into liquidation or any type of insolvency process.

 The Registrar can ban someone from being a director in certain cases, including if the individual has been a director of quite a few companies that have gone through liquidation, or acted in an immoral or irresponsible way.
 Most individuals whose businesses become insolvent do not do so maliciously and will learn from their mistakes, and can run another business more successfully.

 Can I start a new company after liquidation?

-Yes you can start a new company after liquidation, there are a number of rules you must follow to ensure you keep within the law though!
+Once a liquidated has taken place you can start a new company, in some cases, directors purchase some or all of the old business assets through the liquidator.
+There are a number of rules you must follow to ensure you keep within the law though.